InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2017/2017-12-31-save-one-thousand-pounds.markdown

 All you need to do to is:

 1. Sign-up to the challenge.
-*Edit: Unfortunately sign-ups for #Challenge2018 are now closed.
-However you can join the waitlist for future challenges here:*
+*Edit: Unfortunately sign-ups for #Challenge2018 are now closed.*
-<script async id="_ck_337007" src="https://forms.convertkit.com/337007?v=6"></script>

 2. Make your copy of the [Google Sheet](https://docs.google.com/spreadsheets/d/1i1E-jIoObX94_FcJNrnCRZKrzkx1hG89UYs8aj-sd0w/edit?usp=sharing){:target="_blank" rel="nofollow"} and start saving

 3. Whenever you save a new amount (or as often as you choose to let me know) email me how much you have saved